Value-added tax (VAT)

 - assets from its Gibraltar PE to its Head Office or PE outside of Gibraltar and Gibraltar no longer has the right to tax the transferred assets;

-- its tax residence outside of Gibraltar and acquires tax residence in another jurisdiction (excluding assets which remain effectively connected to the Gibraltar PE); and
+- its tax residence outside of Gibraltar and acquires tax residence in another jurisdiction (excluding assets which remain effectively connected to the Gibraltar PE); or

 - the business carried on by its Gibraltar PE to another jurisdiction and in doing so the taxpayer: